 OPENED 1855 by Chicago & Milwaukee Railroad

 CTC installed 1990's (Clybourn-Winnetka)

 COMMUTER SERVICE: Metra Union Pacific North Line

-By 1999, 3 tracks existed as far north as Rose Hill, later extended to Wilmette, removed in 1984.
-The center track, though bidirectional, was assigned a current of traffic according to the time of day, and apparently was not set up to protect against opposing movements.
+By 1899, 3 tracks existed as far north as Rose Hill, later extended to Wilmette, removed in 1984.
+The center track, though with bidirectional signaling, was assigned a current of traffic according to the time of day, with signals apparently not set up to protect against opposing movements.

 CLICK FOR RAILFAN TIPS AND PHOTOS